rewardStyle/ember-data-rstyle/README.md

 ember-data-rstyle
 =================

-Used by rewardStyle to control the specific version of embe-data used within internal applications.
+Used by rewardStyle to control the specific version of ember-data used within internal applications.

 This package includes the core library of ember-data.